galaktor/raph.es/content/blog/intp.md

 projects = []
 series = []
 tags = [ "introvert", "health" ]
-title = "On being an introvert" wasblogger = false aliases = [ "/on/introverts/" ]
+title = "MBTI is (mostly) bullshit" wasblogger = false aliases = [ "/on/introverts/" ]
 slug = "on-introverts"
 +++
-I an an *introvert*.
+I am an *introvert*.

 I know this because I took a test.
 It was part of a three day course for work.
 We all did a short *Myers-Briggs* test and got four numbers in the end.
-Each number then tells you where you sit on the four linear scales.
-Each scale is cut in half and - depending on which half your number falls on - you get one of two letters per scale.
+Each number then tells you where you sit on four linear scales.
+Each scale is split through the middle and - depending on which half your number falls on - you get one of two letters per scale.

 The resulting four letters combine to form your *Myers-Briggs Type Indicator* (MBTI).
 By knowing someone's MBTI, you're supposed to be able to better predict and understand another's preferences and behaviour.

-Enterprise loves MBTI because of how it puts people into neatly labelled boxes.
+"Enterprise" loves MBTI because of how it puts people into neatly labelled boxes.
+Consultants love MBTI because enterprise loves MBTI.
+Which is why I was sitting in said course.

 # I got `INTP`.
 * `I` **I**ntroverted